mslegrand/mslegrand.github.com/_posts/2016-07-29-syncing-shiny-modules.md

 ![Changing Two d](/assets/posts/2016-07-29-syncing-shiny-modules/select1.png)

-Next we verify the value of tab3 has been updated to *d*
+Next we verify the value of tab three has been updated to *d*

 ![Checking three](/assets/posts/2016-07-29-syncing-shiny-modules/select2.png)

-And we also verify the value of tab1 has been updated to *d*
+And we also verify the value of tab one has been updated to *d*

 ![Checking three](/assets/posts/2016-07-29-syncing-shiny-modules/select3.png)